wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 *What I did not understand in the above figure is the placement of begin and commit timestamp.
 Conceptually they belong to the executing transaction, which should be part of the processor's private context.
-In the figure it is drawn in the uncore part of the procssor, implying the begin and end timestamp are shared across processors.*
+In the figure it is drawn in the uncore part of the procssor, implying the begin and end timestamp are shared across processors.* **Update: It is a vector of timestamps.
+So the timestamp is in the uncore part of the CMP.
+Can we access these timestamps efficiently?**

-As virtual memory uses TLB to accelerate translation, the MVM can also have a corresponding lookaside buffer that's checked with L2 search in parallel.
+As virtual memory uses TLB to accelerate translation, there can optionally be a corresponding lookaside buffer that's checked with L2 search in parallel.
+Recently accessed (addr., ver.) pairs are stored, and the physical address of the version's storage is returned.

+On transaction start, the processor obtains a begin timestamp (bt) from the hardware global counter by atomic fetch-and-increment.
+Commit timestamps (ct) are not determined yet.
+All cache lines involving the commit timestamp before transaction commit use a transient ct, which is preserved by MVM, and marked as invisible.

+On transaction load, the processor first probes L1/L2 using the physical address.
+If L1/L2 miss, then the request is sent to the MVM.
+MVM searches its version list using the (addr., ver.) pair (versions are kept as an array in the uncore part), and returns the physical address of the oldest version that is below the bt of the requesting transaction.
+Keeping the timestamp of the returned transaction below ct avoids a later transaction's commit into the same address being observed, even if the latter was flushed to the MVM, as MVM renames the cache line to a larger version.

+On